mitre/caldera/README.md

 > You need to navigate through a compromised host but you fear an autonomous agent may draw too much attention.
 You need to use a traditional reverse-shell to gain manual shell access.

-Inside the CALDERA, enable the terminal plugin by updating the conf/default.yml file.
+Inside CALDERA, enable the terminal plugin by updating the conf/default.yml file.
 Restart the server and

 Similar to the above missions, start a 54ndc47 agent and confirm it "beacons" back to CALDERA.